You're at: http://webpages.charter.net/123goto/map.htm

 and CME today at 16:17 hours UTC/GMT --from the monster sunspot "AR1967".

-This less than "X" class, but still strong flare occured with AR1967 facing
+This less than "X" class, but still strong flare occurred with AR1967 facing

 well away from Earth.

 * I wasn't satisfied with the graphing modes I've tried, so I've gone to day averaging --which, by being more inclusive, should be less susceptible to statistical artifacts.
 The graph will now account for nearly 24 hours out of the day --instead of 5 hours distributed throughout the day.
 I'll continue watching for and noting any unusual short term spikes at my station.
 Unless grouped, isolated spikes of less than 4 standard deviations/"sigmas" will be ignored, since 3 sigma counts occur several times per day --by statistical probability alone.
 At a station average of 16cpm, a 4 sigma spike would come in at 32cpm (by my calculation).

 1/17/2014: * Reduction of this page is fairly complete.
 The last (1/15/2014) edition of the original verbose page is available upon request --as an email attachment.

 March-April 2011 (Note: 10 uR/hr = 35cpm with the new Geiger counter)

 22nd: That peak is probably no more significant than the next, since I was only taking 2.7 minute counts (+/- 7.2cpm or +/- 2uR),

 going to 10.7 minutes on the 24th (+/-3.6cpm).
 (I'm using twice the "standard error", based on the square root of the total count.)

 May-June 2011 (Note: 10 uR/hr = 35cpm with the new Geiger counter)